armoniacore/armonia-vite/docs/docs/ssr.md

 ## Minified in production

-The plugin disable minification of the ssr output as the code is running on your server, the minification makes much harder to debug the code, however, if you want to minify the code regardless, you are free to overwrite this settings.
+Armonia disable minification of the ssr output as the code is running on your server, the minification makes much harder to debug the code, however, if you want to minify the code regardless, you are free to overwrite this settings.

 ```js
 armonia({